HansjoergW/sec-fincancial-statement-data-set/doc_segements/read.md

-If you want to contribute, just clone the project and use a python 3.7 environment.
+If you want to contribute, just clone the project and use a python 3.8 environment.
 The dependencies are defined in the requirements.txt file or use the pyproject.toml to install them.

-It is possible to write standalone python script but I recommend to first start with interactive jupyter notebooks [01_quickstart.ipynb](notebooks/01_quickstart.ipynb) and [03_explore_with_interactive_notebook.ipynb](notebooks/03_explore_with_interactive_notebook.ipynb) that are located in `notebooks` directory.
+To have a first glance at the library, check out the interactive jupyter notebooks [01_quickstart.ipynb](notebooks/01_quickstart.ipynb) and [03_explore_with_interactive_notebook.ipynb](notebooks/03_explore_with_interactive_notebook.ipynb) that are located in `notebooks` directory in the github repo.

 Upon using the library for the first time, it downloads the data files and creates the index by calling the `update()` method.
 You can manually trigger the update using the following code:

 ```
 from secfsdstools.update import update